Skip to content

 There are also two types of threats:

-• Fixed-wing threats: Pursue their targets using proportional navigation (PN)
+• Fixed-wing threats: Pursue their targets using proportional navigation.

 The state vector is given by: